ciao-group/coupled-sim-ciao/README.md

 >
 >Providing input for multiple agents on one machine is not supported.
 Input is provided only to the agent, the window of which is selected.
 This mode is intended for testing/debugging.

+### Varjo Software Installation
+1. Install Varjo Base from [Varjo Website](https://developer.varjo.com/downloads#unity-developer-assets).
+2. Download Varjo Lab Tools from Varjo Website.

+These applications are essential for managing the headset and configuring the mixed reality settings.

 ### Steam and SteamVR

 1. Install Steam and SteamVR.
    SteamVR is necessary for utilizing the base stations, which enable motion tracking.
+Follow the internal instructions for installation and setup.

+### Further tracking solutions
+Motion and Hand Tracking can also be done with the Inside-Out-Tracking feauture of Varjo XR-3 (which is still in Beta).
+For this go in Varjo Base to `System`, and enable `Inside-Out-Tracking with Varjo (Beta)`.

 ### Hardware Connections

 1. Connect the Varjo XR-3 headset to your PC, ensuring you use the correct HDMI ports or adapters specified for your hardware configuration.

+### Varjo and Unity integration
+More info is to be found on the [Varjo developer page](https://developer.varjo.com/docs/get-started/get-started).
+Make sure to check all Menu Elements, as navigation on Varjo page isn't very clear.

 ## Unity Project Configuration

+### Varjo SDK installation

 ### Varjo Plugin Integration